 Step 3: Complete Form 4868

 The application for an automatic extension of time requires minimal information.
 All you need to include is your name, address and Social Security number.
-If not making an estimated tax payment by credit or debit card, then you can include a check made out to the U.S. Treasury.
+If you're not making an estimated tax payment by credit or debit card, then you can include a check made out to the U.S. Treasury.

 Step 4: Mail the form